Wednesday, March 27, 2024

 Monday, March 18, 2024

 Panosteitis, often referred to as "growing pains" is a common condition seen primarily in young, rapidly growing large and giant breed dogs.
 While it's not life-threatening, panosteitis can cause significant discomfort and lameness in affected dogs.
-While conventional treatments such as anti-inflammatories and pain medications may be necessary in severe cases, many dog owners seek natural and holistic therapies to complement traditional veterinary care and alleviate their dog's symptoms.
+While conventional treatments such as anti-inflammatories and pain medications may be necessary initially to ease your puppies growing pains, many dog owners seek natural and holistic therapies to complement traditional veterinary care.

 Panosteitis is a condition characterized by inflammation of the long bones in a dog's legs, particularly the humerus, radius, ulna, femur, and tibia.
 This inflammation typically occurs in dogs between the ages of five and twelve months, during their rapid growth phase.
 Breeds commonly affected by panosteitis include German Shepherds, Great Danes, Golden Retrievers, Labrador Retrievers, and Rottweilers, although it can occur in any large or giant breed dog.